satyanarayan-rao/Trj2Shape/README.md

 Select a group: 12 <choose the one says DNA>
 ```

-Few important points for the above commmand:
+Few important points for the above command:

 -----